airtai/fastagency/docs/docs/en/user-guide/getting-started/index.md

     ```
 </details>

+#### Deploying to Fly.io manually

-Once you have reserved your application name, you can deploy your application to Fly.io using the following script:
+Once you have reserved your application name, you can test whether you can deploy your application to Fly.io using the following script:

 ```console
 ./scripts/deploy_to_fly_io.sh